Umerenkov/TelegramNotesBot/README.md

 • sqlite3 v.3.24

-database.db contains a ready-to-use empty database with necessary fiels, but you can uncomment the create_db() function in TNB_v.py and database_interactions.py
+database.db contains a ready-to-use empty database with necessary fields, but you can uncomment the create_db() function in TNB_v.py and database_interactions.py